kitgore/cs386-a2-2/team.md

 ### Noah Gooby
-CS Senior by day pizza man by night
+CS Senior by day pizza man by night (with toppings)

 ### Benjamin Griepp